 To be useful, containers must be portable.
-But data has gravity, and moving a stateful app like a database between servers, let alone data centers is a challenge not addresses natively by container platforms.
-Thanks to PX-Motion™, Portworx makes your data as portable as your stateless containers, making the promise of multi- and hybrid-cloud computing a reality.
+But data has gravity, and moving a stateful app like a database between servers, let alone data centers is a challenge not addressed natively by container platforms.
+Thanks to PX-Migrate, Portworx makes your data as portable as your stateless containers, making the promise of multi- and hybrid-cloud computing a reality.

 When a server fails, your database container can fail with it.
 Mitigating failure with custom hardware is expensive (not to mention anti-DevOps), while database-driven replication can be time-consuming and impact performance, especially as the cluster rebuilds.